Abbreviation - Buzzword

 Attic means a brief, witty, sometimes epigrammatic style--opposite of the ornate Asiatic style.

-An adjective that usually comes before the noun it modifies without a linking verb.
+An attributive adjective is an adjective that usually comes before the noun it modifies without a linking verb.

 In rhetoric, audience refers to the listeners or spectators at a speech or performance, or the intended readership for a piece of writing.